cfshi/coronavirus/survey.awareness.md

 If you have any concerns or questions about your rights as a participant, please contact McMaster Research Ethics Secretariat (905) 525-9140 ext.
 2314 or email: ethicsoffice@mcmaster.ca

+# The End page:
+Thank you for taking part in this survey.

+Your participation is extremely helpful for understanding people's awareness, and response to COVID-19.
+We hope, based on the data collected from the survey, to develop ideas to improve better health communication during an outbreak like this.

+Please feel free to share this survey COVID-19 Awareness Study with others!

+For a summary of our study, please go to the study website: COVID-19 Survey Summary

+Please email us at shicf@mcmaster.ca if you would like a copy of the survey results.
+We also intend to publish findings in open-access journals.

+*** STAY SAFE AND STAY SANE ***